Opening a bank account online

 Once you’ve decided which bank you want to use, it’s time to fill out your application online.
 If you’re under 18, you may need a guardian to co-sign the account.
-The application process will vary from bank to bank, but it’s helpful to have the following things handy:
+The application process will vary from bank to bank.
+But all banks are required to verify your identity.5 So it’s helpful to have the following things handy:

 - Your driver’s license, passport or other government-issued ID card